AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 #include_code token_bridge_claim_private yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust

-Note that, if you deposited to Aztec publicly (using the `TokenPortal.depositToAztecPublic()` method that was shown earlier), you have to call the `claim_public` method on the aztec contract which works similar to `claim_private` but operates in the public domain and calculates the appropriate content hash:
+Note that, if you deposited to Aztec publicly (using the `TokenPortal.depositToAztecPublic()` method that was shown earlier), you have to call the `claim_public` method on the Aztec contract which works similar to `claim_private` but operates in the public domain and calculates the appropriate content hash:

 #include_code token_bridge_claim_public yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust